 - Out of these 40 million, 25 million are forced labor and 15 million forced marriage.

-- 152 million children, aged between 5 and 17 are in child labor. (slightly less than half of the population of the United States)
+- 152 million children aged between 5 and 17 are in child labor – roughly half the US population

-- Women make 99% of the victims of forced labor in the commercial sex industry and 84% of forced marriages.
+- Women count for 99% of the victims of forced labor in the sex industry and 84% of forced marriages.

-The Refugee Crisis And Modern Slavery And Goes Hand and Hand
+The Refugee Crisis And Modern Slavery Go Hand-in-Hand

 Human trafficking is intrinsically linked to the refugee crisis.
-More than 65 million of people were displaced in 2015.
-When you are forced to leave your country, you become highly vulnerable to any forms of crime and exploitation.
+In 2015, more than 65 million people were displaced.
+When you are forced to leave your home, and even your country, you become highly vulnerable to any form of crime and exploitation.

 Refugee: Awareness And Collaboration Are On The Rise